i-e-b/RawIsapi/README.md

 * Set `ISAPI and CGI Restrictions` on the IIS server to allow the dll to run.

 If you get `cannot open...` errors when rebuilding, recycle the IIS app pool.

+## To do:

+* [ ] Handle incoming data larger than initial buffer
+* [ ] Link the ecb to .Net startup if first try failed
+* [ ] Prove that we can call Huygens-hosted ASP.Net apps from the shim
+* [ ] Find a way to get errors thrown by the CLR side